robhasacamera/CUIExpandableButton/README.md

 ## Future Plans

 Below are some of the current limitations for CUIExpandableButton.
-These are being considered for future releases.
+These are being considered for future releases:
-- Background corner radius customization when expanded
+- Background corner radius customization
 - Other backgrounds materials
+- Hiding the Material background